jakerenzella/1511_lecture_slides/week_2/2.1.iapresenter/text.md

 ---
 ### Feedback overview
 	* We like the lecture format, quality and in-person lectures
-	* We, on average, seem to like the pace
+	* We, on average, seem to like the pace, maybe slow it down a little for demos
-	* We would like to see the slides up earlier
-	* Less typos!
 ---
 ## Last week
 	- [x] Went to tute/lab